A Different Kind of Education

 Willingness matters more than polish.

-Scholars are expected to participate, think, and grow.
+Scholars are expected to engage, think, write, discuss, and grow.

 Readiness Matters More Than Age